kubernetes/website/docs/concepts/storage/volumes.md

    In addition, all volume mounts created by the Container will be propagated back to the host and to all Containers of all Pods that use the same volume.

-   A typical use case for this mode is a Pod with a Flex volume driver or a Pod that needs to mount something on the host using a HostPath volume.
+   A typical use case for this mode is a Pod with a `FlexVolume` driver or a Pod that needs to mount something on the host using a `hostPath` volume.

    This mode is equal to `rshared` mount propagation as described in the [Linux kernel documentation](https://www.kernel.org/doc/Documentation/filesystems/sharedsubtree.txt)